ssh4net/Solidify/README.md

 Small GUI utility on top of OpenImageIO and QT5 to Solidify (fill, push-pull) empty areas in textures.
 Can be used to Normalize normal maps and export alpha/mask channels as single-channel Grayscale images.
 Possible to use to unpack/repair the third channel for packed two-channel tangent space normals.
+Or as a file format batch conversion tool (for example, iPhone *.heic to *.jpg)

 Usage
 ------------